-The term Organic refers to the method in which crops are grown in the soil where there are no prohibited toxic synthetic substance and produced without the use of chemical fertilizers, insecticides, pesticides, herbicides, preservatives, synthetic food additives and genetically modified organisms (GMOs).
-Livestock that are raised for meat, eggs and dairy products can be termed as organic if antibiotic, growth hormone, animal by product, non organic and GMO feed haven’t been added into their feed and medication.
+The term Organic refers to the method in which crops are grown in the soil where there is no prohibited toxic synthetic substance and produced without the use of chemical fertilizers, insecticides, pesticides, herbicides, preservatives, synthetic food additives and genetically modified organisms (GMOs).
+Livestock that is raised for meat, eggs and dairy products can be termed as organic if antibiotics, growth hormone, animal by-product, non-organic and GMO feed haven’t been added into their feed and medication.

-One recent review published in the British Journal of Nutrition have concluded that, there are significant differences in the composition between organic and nonorganic crop based foods.
+One recent review published in the British Journal of Nutrition has concluded that there are significant differences in the composition between organic and nonorganic crop-based foods.
 Concentrations of antioxidants content such as polyphenolics are substantially higher.
 Compounds such as phenolic acids 19%, flavanones 69%, stilbenes 28%, flavones 26%, flavonols 50% and anthocyanins 51% higher in organic crop-based foods.
-Most of these compounds have been linked to a reduced risk of chronic diseases, cardio vascular disease (CVD), neurodegenerative diseases and certain cancers.
+Most of these compounds have been linked to a reduced risk of chronic diseases, cardiovascular disease (CVD), neurodegenerative diseases and certain cancers.
 Significant differences in vitamins and minerals compounds also had been found.

-Pesticides residues are found to be four times lower and the concentrations of the toxic metal cadmium (Cd) which is linked to adverse effects on hearth including certain cancer also been detected lower in organic foods.
+Pesticides residues are found to be four times lower and the concentrations of the toxic metal cadmium (Cd) which is linked to adverse effects on the heart including certain cancer also been detected lower in organic foods.

-A systematic review and meta-analysis published in the British Journal of Nutrition have concluded that organic meat is a superior source for Omega 3 fatty acid.
+A systematic review and meta-analysis published in the British Journal of Nutrition have concluded that organic meat is a superior source for Omega 3 fatty acids.

-Similar study have found that, Conjugated Linoleic Acid (CLA) may have disease fighting abilities was also 18 percent higher in the organic milk.
+A similar study has found that Conjugated Linoleic Acid (CLA) may have disease-fighting abilities was also 18 percent higher in organic milk.
 Pasture-based diets that are a requirement of organic livestock farms considered the main reason for the better Essential Fatty Acid (EFA) profile in meat and dairy.

 A recent French study has found evidence to strongly suggest that organic food and products contribute to reducing cancer risk.
 People who ate more organic dairy, meat and crops based foods have 25 percent lower cancer diagnoses particularly lymphoma and postmenopausal breast cancer.

-A report published in The Journal Of Nutrition have concluded that, organic fruits, vegetable and salad consumption is positively related to higher sperm count, better semen quality and higher fertility status in young man.
+A report published in The Journal Of Nutrition has concluded that organic fruits, vegetables and salad consumption are positively related to higher sperm count, better semen quality and higher fertility status in young men.

-Another report published in the journal Environmental Research found reductions in urinary excretion of several pesticide metabolites and parent compounds after switching to an organic food based diet after only a week for both adults and children.
-This research suggests that, organic food based diet can eliminate toxic waste that have accumulated in the body from unhealthy conventional diets.
+Another report published in the journal Environmental Research found reductions in urinary excretion of several pesticide metabolites and parent compounds after switching to an organic food-based diet after only a week for both adults and children.
+This research suggests that organic food-based diet can eliminate toxic waste that has accumulated in the body from unhealthy conventional diets.

 French Agency for Food Safety (AFSSA) performed a critical evaluation of the nutritional and sanitary quality of organic food.
-Major findings of this study are 1) Organic plant products contain more dry matter and minerals (E.g., Mg); and contain more anti-oxidant micronutrients such as phenols and salicylic acid.
+The major findings of this study are 1) Organic plant products contain more dry matter and minerals (E.g., Mg); and contain more anti-oxidant micronutrients such as phenols and salicylic acid.
 2) Organic animal products contain more polyunsaturated fatty acids.
 3) 94–100% of organic food does not contain any pesticide residues.
-4) Organic vegetables contain far less nitrates, about 50% less.
-Thus, organic agricultural systems have the ability to produce food with high quality standards.
+4) Organic vegetables contain far fewer nitrates, about 50% less.
+Thus, organic agricultural systems have the ability to produce food with high-quality standards.

 Studies showed that lower levels of nitrates present in organically produced food.
 Nitrates have been associated with gastrointestinal cancer and methemoglobinemia in children.

-In a report by The Endocrine Society researchers found that pesticides exposure is connected with an increased risk of diabetes and obesity.
-It is also evident that common pesticides have endocrine-disrupting chemicals (EDCs) which contribute to health problems by mimicking, blocking or interfering with the body’s natural hormones.
+In a report by The Endocrine Society researchers found that pesticide exposure is connected with an increased risk of diabetes and obesity.
+It is also evident that common pesticides have endocrine-disrupting chemicals (EDCs) that contribute to health problems by mimicking, blocking, or interfering with the body’s natural hormones.
 By hijacking the body’s chemical messengers, EDCs can alter the way cells develop and grow.
 EDC exposure is connected to infertility, hormone-related cancers, neurological issues and other disorders.

-In addition, Higher levels of Phenolic compounds which have antioxidant, antimutagenic, anti-inflammatory and anticarcinogenic properties been found in organic food.
-Some of the polyphenols can create protective effect on stomach cancer, colon cancer, lever cancer, lung cancer, mouth cancer, duodenum cancer, cancer of the mammary glands and skin cancer.
-A number of the polyphenols which have been found in organic fruits and vegetables has also been linked to a decrease in coronary heart disease incidents and reducing oxidative stress.
+In addition, Higher levels of Phenolic compounds that have antioxidant, antimutagenic, anti-inflammatory and anticarcinogenic properties been found in organic food.
+Some of the polyphenols can create a protective effect on stomach cancer, colon cancer, liver cancer, lung cancer, mouth cancer, duodenum cancer, cancer of the mammary glands and skin cancer.
+A number of the polyphenols which have been found in organic fruits and vegetables have also been linked to a decrease in coronary heart disease incidents and reducing oxidative stress.